csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Next Steps

-- Review the spike summary (`docs/logs/spike-summary-play-pattern-20251011.csv`) alongside the 14:14 regression and 14:41/14:46 recovery logs; note any shared correlation IDs that hint at scheduling drift we need to chase.
+- Take a fresh Play Pattern sweep with the guardrails-enabled build and confirm `outputs.flashPulse` now reports `schedulingMode` / `audioStartHeadroomMs`; append the new spikes to `docs/logs/spike-summary-play-pattern-20251011.csv`.
-- Investigate the 16:12 Play Pattern regression (`docs/logs/console-replay-20251011-161229-play-pattern.txt`): audioStart-driven flash scheduling pushed audio->flash means to 40 ms with 18 spikes >=80 ms and seven missing `nativeTimestampMs`; inspect the new timeline path and `scheduleSkewMs` before keeping the audio clock change.
+- Prototype a native-side batching tweak so flash/haptic pulses queue off the Nitro timeline (or hand-off expected timestamps earlier) now that the 17:18 sweep shows `scheduleSkewMs` 60-140 ms even after guardrails.
 - Keep capturing Play Pattern sweeps to confirm the ~24 ms audio->flash baseline holds and watch for new >=80 ms offset clusters.
-- Inspect the new `scheduleSkewMs` field plus the unitMs 34/40/48 spike summary rows—current skew runs ~60-70 ms on those spikes, so plan either a larger JS lead or native scheduler instrumentation to close the gap.
+- Use the new telemetry (`startSkewMs`, `batchElapsedMs`, `nativeAgeMs`) to pinpoint whether the remaining unitMs 30/34/40 spikes stay JS-driven after the native prototype; revert to JS lead experiments only if native adjustments show no gain.
 - If offsets flare again, add focused logging around the replay scheduler paths for unit lengths 60/48/40/34 to pinpoint where extra delay enters.
 - Keep running the JSON-aware analyzer (`scripts/analyze-logcat.ps1`) on each new capture and retire the pre-fix logs once the baseline metrics stay stable.
 - Spot-check future flash-commit spans above ~1 s; the recent outlier mapped to a deliberate 1.74 s hold, so flag any new cases that lack matching long presses.